Hultner/hultner.github.io/quickbits/2018-03-12-python-json-serializable-enum.md

 '["cat", "dog"]'
 ```

-Works as expected.
+It's really that easy!
 No need for a custom JSONEncoder, str is already serializable.
 The built in [IntEnum](https://github.com/python/cpython/blob/3.6/Lib/enum.py#L639)
-works the same way.
+works the same way, in fact that's how I figured it out.

+## Taking it further

 This applies for other classes as well.
-You could i.e. let a class inherit dict
+Let a class inherit dict, gain all
-to gain all properties from a dict i.e. Python serializing while adding your
-own custom implementation details.
+properties, including JSON serialization with the default encoder.